-- Begin in a standing position with your hands on your hips.
+- Begin in a standing position with a water jug in each hand.
 Take a slight step backwards, drop your knee a bit towards the ground (partial lunge position), then step back farther, gently “kissing” your back knee to the ground, ending up in a full lunge position

 - Keeping the front knee over the toe, step forward to partial lunge position, then drive through the forward heel to back to a standing position.
 This equals one rep.

 - Begin in a standing position, feet shoulder width apart, toes pointed slightly outward.

 - Keeping your weight in your heels, bend your knees and lower your butt down and back, keeping the weight in your heels.
 This is the squat part of this movement.

 - Then pivot your body to the right, dropping your left knee down until it “kisses” the floor (the lunge), punching your arms straight out.

 - Pivot back to a squat, and return to the starting position.
 This equals one rep.

 Triple Leg Raise

 - Lying with your back flat on the ground, lift one leg perpendicular to the floor, put it down, lift the other leg perpendicular to the floor, put it down, then lift both legs together perpendicular to the floor, and put them down.